Travel advice for New Zealand

 Regular bus services also operate.

 December to April is best for warm beach weather and marine tours.
-Also note that fall is quieter, and still pleasant.
+Also note that fall is a quieter time to visit, and the weather remains pleasant.

 Want wider context on the weather?
 Read up on the best time to visit New Zealand.